Products and Services

 telescopes or antennas.

-It should be noted that TPOINT itself does not control a telescope.
+It should be understood that TPOINT itself does not control a telescope.

 It is the responsibility of the user's telescope control system (a) to